bbc/psammead/packages/components/psammead-most-read/README.md

 ## Description

-The `MostReadItem` component is designed to display the most read articles given a designated period of time which is dependent on service.
+The `MostRead` component is designed to display the most read articles given a designated period of time which is dependent on service.
 The component comprises of a `MostReadTitle`, a `MostReadList` which is a grid containing a `MostReadCount/Rank` (name subject to change) and a `MostReadItem`.

 ## Installation